 Whether you’ve been hanging indoors all day and need some fresh air or you’ve ended up in the main square at the end of a tour, Woody’s is the perfect spot to unwind.

-With a cocktail or beer in hand, while listening to some cruisey tunes from the live band, it’s not a bad choice of things to do in Cozumel during your visit.
+With a cocktail or beer in hand, while listening to some cruisey tunes from the live band, it’s not a bad choice of what to do in Cozumel during your visit.

 Woody’s pub in Cozumel